JayjeetAtGithub/skyhookdm-benchmark-ssl/paper/paper.md

 * Writing Jupyter notebooks and plotting graphs.

 If executed manually, these steps can require typing in 100s of commands interactively which is cumbersome and error-prone.
-Since Popper [@popperpaper] is good at automating experimentation workflows following a reproducible approach, we felt that automating this complex scenario can be a good use case for Popper and would lower the entry barrier for new Ceph researchers.
+Since Popper [@popperpaper] [@systemslabpopper] is good at automating experimentation workflows following a reproducible [@reproducibility2018acm] approach, we felt that automating this complex scenario can be a good use case for Popper and would lower the entry barrier for new Ceph researchers.
 Using Popper, we coalesced a long list of Ceph experimentation commands and guides into a couple of Popper workflows, that can be easily executed on any machine to perform Ceph experiments, thus automating all the wasteful manual work and allowing researchers to focus on their experimentation logic instead.
 Besides workflows for baselining the Kubernetes and Ceph cluster, we also built workflows to benchmark the performance of SkyhookDM, a library that when added to Ceph allows pushing down queries to the storage and querying tabular data from objects.
 We measured the performance gained by pushing down query processing to the storage side and also the overhead of the SkyhookDM layer over vanilla Ceph.